Statistics 234

 This graduate course will focus on reinforcement learning algorithms and sequential decision-making methods with special attention to how these methods can be used in digital health.
 Reinforcement learning (RL) is the area of machine learning which is concerned with sequential decision making.
 We will focus on the areas of sequential decision making that concern both how to select optimal treatment actions as well as how to evaluate the impact of these actions.

 Digital health is an area that lies within multiple scientific disciplines including statistical science, computer science, behavioral science, and cognitive neuroscience.
 This makes for very exciting interdisciplinary work!
 Smartphones and wearable devices have remarkable sensing capabilities allowing us to understand the context in which a person is at a given moment.
 These devices also can deliver treatment actions tailored to the specific needs of users in a given location at a given time.
 Figuring out when and in which context, which treatment actions to deliver, can assist people in achieving their longer-term health goals.
-In the last 15-20 minutes of many of the classes we will brainstorm about how the methods we discussed during that class might be useful in digital health.
+Across multiple classes we will brainstorm about how the methods we discussed during that class might be useful in digital health.

 Professor: Susan Murphy (samurphy@g.harvard.edu).